How to become a trainee karate instructor: Shola's story

 I teach my students how important it is to warm up their muscles properly before a karate session.
 This helps lessen the chance that they will hurt themselves.

-What to expect if you want to be a martial arts instructor
+What to expect if you want to become a karate instructor

-- Salary: Variable depending on whether you are self-employed or working for a gym or class, ranging from between £15-£50 per hour
+- Karate instructor salary: Variable depending on whether you are self-employed or working for a gym or class, ranging from between £15-£50 per hour

-- Working hours: Variable.
+- Karate instructor working hours: Variable.
 You'll usually set your own working hours and these may include evenings and weekends

 - Entry requirements: Usually you need to be an advanced student in a martial art.
 You can then take a coaching qualification recognised by the National Governing Body (NGB) for your martial arts discipline.
 You can find more details about coaching qualifications from Sport England